late347/FanControlSystem/README.md

 NOTE!::
-there was a small bug in the sense that the automatic adjustment mode works "too fastly" so that it doesn't allow enough time, for the newly acquired barometric measurements to "settle-down" and change the actualAirpressure (it means that typically when fan speed increases => the airpressure should have been allowed to settle down to the new value little bit more...)
+there was a small bug in the sense that the automatic adjustment mode works "too fastly" so that it doesn't allow enough time, for the newly acquired barometric measurements to "settle-down" and change the actualAirpressure (it means that typically when fan speed increases => the airpressure should have been allowed to settle down to the new value little bit more, because pressure changes aren't that fast typically...)